sotoseattle/workshops/README.md

   - A game with 3 cells in a row (0,1 : 0,2 : 0,3), rotates as the clock ticks, and 3 cells always remain!
   - A game with 3 initial cells in L formation (0,0 : 0,1 : 1,0), after a tick of the clock, we have a solid block of 4 living cells.
   - A game with a block of 4 cells (0,0 : 0,1 : 1,0 : 1,1), stays stable and does not change as the clock ticks.

-To put the cherry on top, feel free to tinker with and add the visualization tool explained below.

 Visualization
 =============